 The number of candidates taking up foreign language courses in recent years has risen dramatically.
 As more and more people take to Learn foreign languages, the newspapers ads sections are often awash with openings for a French or German teacher – be it in India.

-3. Faculty or Lecturer or Professor in Colleges and University
+3. Faculty, or Lecturer or Professor in Colleges and University

-4) Corporate Training in Foreign Languages
+4. Corporate Training in Foreign Languages

 Several Indian and International companies look for trainers who can train the candidates for various professional courses or corporate training or an on-site opportunity or for dealing with overseas customers.
 As a result, skilled corporate trainers are finding their services in higher demand.
-Thanks to the endless opportunities in the teaching field, The career prospects and job options in this field continues to be very robust and seamlessly increasing.
+Thanks to the endless possibilities in the education field, The career prospects and job options in this field continues to be very robust and seamlessly increasing.

-5) Freelance Language Tutors
+5. Freelance Language Tutors

 Home or Private Tutors generally charge according to their level of education and experience.
-A typical language tutor will charge between Rs 400 to 1000 per hour for a high school or College-going student, and a certified teacher with top-notch experience will take anything between Rs 800 to 2000 per hour.
+A typical language tutor will cost between Rs 400 to 1000 per hour for a high school or College-going student, and a certified teacher with top-notch experience will take anything between Rs 800 to 2000 per hour.

-6) Online Language Teaching
+6. Online Language Teaching

 Despite courses successfully making the transition to online instructions, some educators are still facing challenges in creating high-quality, foreign language courses offered exclusively over the internet.
-If you have a passion for teaching, there is always a foreign language teaching job opening for you, including online one-to-one teaching.
+If you have a passion for teaching, there is always a foreign language teaching job opening for you, including an online one-to-one lesson.

 Most Popular Foreign Languages for Teaching in India

-French and German continues to occupy the leading spot among foreign language courses promoted by various schools and Universities.
+French and German continue to occupy the leading spot among foreign language courses promoted by various schools and Universities.
 Some schools and colleges also offer Spanish.
 Arabic, Persian, and Russian are commonly available at several universities in the country.